CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly articulates specific capabilities and includes explicit trigger guidance with both 'Use when' and 'Invoke for' clauses.
-It contains rich, natural trigger terms that Python developers would use.
-The main weakness is its broad scope spanning type safety, async programming, testing, and linting, which could overlap with more focused skills in a large skill library.
+This is a strong description that clearly articulates specific capabilities and provides explicit trigger guidance for when to use the skill.
+It covers a wide range of natural keywords that developers would use.
+The main weakness is its broad scope, which could cause overlap with other Python-related skills in a large skill library.

 DimensionReasoningScore